BrucePerens/rigcontrol/README.md

 ```
 idf.py -p PORT flash monitor
 ```

+The `flash` command includes the `build` command, but feel free to run that separately.

 Run the ESPTouch app to set the WiFi parameters of the board, *or* use the console commands `param ssid `*value* and `param wifi_password`*value*.